Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/factory-pattern.rst

 then it is generally possible to simply initialize the product entirely in the constructor (``init_product``), removing the separate ``initialize`` operation entirely.
-In general, if the factory contract does not need to update its state after initializing the product, then it serves no purpose.
+In general, if the factory contract does not need to update its state when initializing the product, then it serves no purpose.
 It would be sufficient for the user to construct the product directly in the same way as the factory would have.